Tomha/gnome-shell-extension-workspace-switcher/README.md

 ### Immediate Goals
-- Allow switching of the current workspace via a popup menu, or scrolling the panel widget, or if all workspaces are displayed, by clicking the desired workspace
+- Allow switching of the current workspace via a popup menu, or scrolling the panel widget ✔, or if all workspaces are displayed, by clicking the desired workspace
 - Give customisation options for border, background, and text of panel widget
-- Provide multiple display options:
+- Provide multiple display options ✔:
-	- Name/number of current workspace
+	- Name/number of current workspace ✔
-	- Name/number of all workspaces
+	- Name/number of all workspaces ✔
-	- Symbolic icon without indication of current workspaces
+	- Symbolic icon without indication of current workspaces ✔
-	- Symbolic icon with current workspace number
+	- Symbolic icon with current workspace number ✔
-- Allow customisation of widget position (left, center, right of panel)
+- Allow customisation of widget position (left, center, right of panel) ✔
-- Allow management of the number of workspaces and their names via the extension preferences dialog.
+- Allow management of the number of workspaces and their names via the extension preferences dialog. ✔

 ### Long Term Goals
 - Show window previews/locations in the panel widget